unofficial-sendoh/other_template/_posts/2018-5-2-Briefly-Machine-Learning.md

 Also check [this out](http://web.mit.edu/tslvr/www/lessons_two_years.html) , good reading.
 This is form Tom Silver — on ‘My First Two Years of AI Research’.

-If you found yourself hard to understand Machine Learning and can’t catch interest, then i suggest you to go first watch some movies on it, it might trigger your interest on it.
-You won’t learn ML from these of course but will get soft feels for sure :D
+If someone found himself hard to understand Machine Learning and can’t catch interest, then it good to go first watch some movies on it, it might trigger his interest on it.
+However no one will learn ML from these of course but will get soft feels for sure :smile:

 - [Person of Interest](https://www.imdb.com/title/tt1839578/)
 - [Ex Machina](https://www.imdb.com/title/tt0470752/?ref_=nv_sr_1)